hashicorp/terraform-provider-vault/website/docs/d/azure_access_credentials.html.md

 making a test call to Azure every 7 seconds.
 When we have received 8 successes in a row, the credentials will be returned.
 We have seen propagation times take up to 15 minutes, so the maximum length of time for the check defaults to 20 minutes.
 However, propagation times will vary widely based on each company's Azure usage, so all these settings are configurable.

+Credentials are tested by attempting to refresh a client token with them.

 ## Example Usage